balazs-szalai/Taichi-AOT-on-Android---detailed-guide-for-beginners/README.md

 and specify this in buildozer.spec

     android.extra_manifest_xml = vulkan_feature.xml
-Additionally, you might also want to create an assets folder and add the saved_aot.tcm and libtaichi_c_api.so to it and set it up in the buildozer.spec as
+Additionally, you should also create an assets folder and add the saved_aot.tcm to it and create a libs/android-v8 folder and add libtaichi_c_api.so to it then set it up in the buildozer.spec as

     android.add_assets = assets
+    android.add_libs_arm64_v8a = libs/android-v8/*.so

 Now everything should be set up for building the app:

     buildozer -v android debug
 and after the lengthy build process a bin folder should appear with the compiled android .apk file.
 Our work is complete, we can install this apk to and Android device, the file I built with this method can be downloaded from https://github.com/balazs-szalai/Taichi-AOT-on-Android---detailed-guide-for-beginners/releases/download/v1.0/myapp-0.1-arm64-v8a-debug.apk.

+## Thought for the end
+We solved a lot of different issues: we made Taichi AOT work in pure Python, compiled the Taichi C API to Android and successfully built an app using these components for Android.

-It is necessary to point out that due to some Vulkan compatibility issues the app will only run on Android 14 or higher, therefore I could not make it work on my own phone with Android 12, but it did work in an Android 14 emulated device in Android Studio.
+However, it is important to point out that I could not make the app not crash on a real Android device (I tried my own phone with Android 12 and my brother's with Android 15).
+But the code itself should work since and emulated Android 14 device from Android Studio did run the app without issues.

-## Why this project?

-This guide was created after overcoming many undocumented edge cases with Taichi's AOT modul on Android.
-It's intended as a reproducible starting point for researchers, students, or developers interested in GPU-accelerated numerical computing on mobile devices.

-Feel free to fork, contribute, or open issues!